-All TEPs are accredited by the Montessori Accreditation Council for Teacher Education (MACTE) an international standard-setting and accrediting organization for Montessori teacher education, recognized by the U.S. Department of Education.
+All AMS-affiliated TEPs are accredited by the Montessori Accreditation Council for Teacher Education (MACTE), an accrediting organization for Montessori teacher education, recognized by the U.S. Department of Education.

 While each AMS-affiliated TEP is unique—with its own academic schedule and tuition—all are rigorously designed based on AMS standards, with the goal of ensuring that you will receive an education of consistent high quality, for entry into practice at your chosen level.